-- It is established and operated in accordance with applicable state law for Residential Treatment programs. - Provides a program of treatment, approved by the Mental Health/Substance-Related and Addictive Disorders Designee, under the active participation and direction of a Physician and, approved by the Mental Health/Substance-Related and Addictive Disorder Designee. - Offers organized treatment services that feature a planned and structured regimen of care in a 24hour setting and provides at least the following basic services;
+- Provides a program of treatment, under the active participation and direction of a Physician. - Offers organized treatment services that feature a planned and structured regimen of care in a 24hour setting and provides at least the following basic services:

 - Room and board.

 - Evaluation and diagnosis.

 - Counseling.

 - Referral and orientation to specialized community resources.